 Our Board of Directors has determined, after considering all the relevant facts and circumstances, that Messrs.
-Faggin, Geeslin, Sanquini, Van Dell, Buchanan, and Chan are independent directors, as "independence" is defined by Nasdaq, because they have no relationship with us that would interfere with their exercise of independent judgment.
-Mr. Lee is an employee director.
+Buchanan, Chan, Faggin, Geeslin, Sanquini, Van Dell, and Whims are independent directors, as "independence" is defined by Nasdaq, because they have no relationship with us that would interfere with their exercise of independent judgment.
+Mr. Lee and Mr. Tiernan are employee directors.

-Our bylaws authorize our Board of Directors to appoint among its members one or more committees, each consisting of one or more directors.
-Our Board of Directors has established three standing committees: an Audit

-Committee, a Compensation Committee, and a Nominations and Corporate Governance Committee.
+Our bylaws authorize our Board of Directors to appoint, from among its members, one or more committees, each consisting of one or more directors.
+Our Board of Directors has established three standing committees: an Audit Committee, a Compensation Committee, and a Nominations and Corporate Governance Committee.
 The members of our Audit Committee, Compensation Committee, and Nominations and Corporate Governance Committee consist entirely of independent directors.

 Our Board of Directors has adopted charters for the Audit, Compensation, and Nominations and Corporate Governance Committees describing the authority and responsibilities delegated to each committee by the board.
 Our Board of Directors has also adopted Corporate Governance Guidelines, a Code of Conduct, and a Code of Ethics for the CEO and Senior Financial Officers.
-We post on our website at www.synaptics.com, the charters of our Audit, Compensation, and Nominations and Corporate Governance Guidelines, code of Ethics for the CEO and Senior Financial Officers; our Corporate Governance Guidelines, Code of Conduct, and Code of Ethics for the CEO and Senior Financial Officers, and any amendments or waivers thereto; and any other corporate governance materials contemplated by SEC or Nasdaq regulations.
+We post on our website at www.synaptics.com, the charters of our Audit, Compensation, and Nominations and Corporate Governance Committees; our Corporate Governance Guidelines, Code of Conduct, and Code of Ethics for the CEO and Senior Financial Officers, and any amendments or waivers thereto; and any other corporate governance materials contemplated by SEC or Nasdaq regulations.
 These documents are also available in print to any stockholder requesting a copy in writing from our corporate secretary at our executive offices set forth in this proxy statement.